Maxlamenace572/DeadCellsArchipelago/README.md

 The DLCs aren't mandatory, and you can select which ones are active in the yaml.

-You should start your game from a new save, and you can duplicate your save and play on multiple slots at the same time, as some data is shared between them.
+You should start your game from a new save.

-Achievements are disabled by this mod.
+- You can duplicate your AP save and play on multiple slots at the same time, as some data is shared between them.

 You define the goal in BSC in the yaml.
 This is the number of active BSC you should have when beating one of the final bosses to complete the archipelago.